eteries/middle.messenger.praktikum.yandex/README.md

 ## Functionality and tools

 A single page application.
 It uses Handlebars to generate nested components (including pages and forms).
 Other tools used: postcss, eslint, stylelint, nanoid.
 A user can sign up and log in, create chats, add another user to a chat or remove them, edit their profile, including the password and the avatar and, of course, exchange messages with a chat member.
+Server errors are currently displaying only in the console.

 ## Netlify